A Bible Study by Jack Kelley

 So in the week Jesus died two Sabbaths that permitted no work were observed back to back: The Feast of Unleavened Bread on Friday the 15th, and the regular weekly Sabbath on Saturday the 16th.
 In Matthew 28:1 we read that at dawn on the first day of the week (Sunday the 17th) the women who were close to Jesus went to the tomb.
 Luke 24:1 tells us they were going to anoint His body for burial.
-The two Sabbaths had prevented them from doing so earlier.
+The two consecutive Sabbaths had prevented them from doing so earlier (Luke 24:55-56).
 But He wasn’t there.
 He had risen.
 Being the Sunday after Passover, at the Jewish Temple it was Feast of First Fruits.
 At the Empty Tomb it was Resurrection Morning.

 Some people try to equate his time of death with the burial of His body and say you can’t count Thursday as day one, because His body wasn’t laid in the tomb until sunset was upon them.
 But that doesn’t make sense.
 A person’s death always precedes his or her burial, sometimes by several days.
-In the Lord’s case it was several hours between the time He died the the time His body was lain in the tomb.
+In the Lord’s case it was several hours between the time He died and the time His body was laid in the tomb.

 The two disciples who met the Lord on the road to Emmaus that Sunday (the day the Lord’s resurrection was discovered) help us to confirm this (Luke 24:13-35).
 At first they thought the Lord must have been a very recent visitor to the area when He asked them to explain why they were so sad.
 In the course of the discussion they indicated it was the third day since the crucifixion.
 “Since” is roughly equivalent to “after”.
 It being a Sunday, the previous day (Saturday) would have been the 2nd day since it happened , and Friday would have been the first day since it happened, making Thursday the day it happened.